Preamble

 (1) In opinion pieces, journalists have great latitude with their choice of tone and style.
 They may express personal points of view, take sides, and provide criticism, comments and opinions.

 (2) Opinion journalists ought to describe the relevant facts on which they base their opinions, unless these facts are already common knowledge.
-They also have a duty to share their reasoning.
+They also have a duty to explain their reasoning.

 (3) The information reported must be accurate and complete, as defined in article 9 of this Guide.

-Journalists must take reasonable means to assess the reliability of information from sources in order to ensure the public receives reliable information.
+Journalists must take reasonable means to assess the reliability of information from sources in order to ensure that quality information is provided to the public.

-Journalists must fully identify their sources so the public can make an informed evaluation of the reliability of the information reported, except as provided by article 12.1 of this Guide.
+Journalists must fully identify their sources so the public can make an informed assessment of the reliability of the information reported, except as provided by article 12.1 of this Guide.

 12.1 Anonymous sources